Ohio sues Norfolk Southern over toxic train derailment

 How much money the state is seeking isn’t known yet because the response is ongoing, but Yost made it clear the cost will be enormous.
 “This was an epic disaster.
 The cleanup is going to be expense,” he said.

-Ohio officials met with Norfolk Southern representatives on Monday and talked about several possible ways to help the people in East Palestine, including creating a fund to compensate long-term losses to real estate values and improving the village’s water treatment operations, Yost said.
+Ohio officials met with Norfolk Southern representatives on Monday and talked about several possible ways to help the people in East Palestine, including enhancing the village’s water treatment operations, Yost said.

 The state attorney general said he was pleased that the railroad has indicated it wants to do the right thing and that the lawsuit will make sure it keeps its promise.